 Rudding Park is situated close to the spa town of Harrogate in North Yorkshire, England.
-Since it was first acquired by the Mackaness family in 1972 a consistent programme of development and investment has transformed 2,000 acres of outstanding Yorkshire countryside and a magnificent, Grade 1 listed country house into an unrivalled hotel, spa, golf and conference resort of which we are very proud.
+Since it was first acquired by the Mackaness family in 1972 a consistent programme of development and investment has transformed 2,000 acres of outstanding Yorkshire countryside and a magnificent, Grade 1 listed country house into an unrivalled hotel, spa, golf and conference resort.

 Steeped in history and tradition spanning over two centuries, Rudding Park has maintained its timeless qualities of style and elegance throughout the ages.
 Whilst never forgetting its past, Rudding Park has moved with the times to accommodate

 Little is known about the early days although in 1788 Lord Loughborough took over ownership of the original house and later commissioned the renowned landscape designer, Repton.